 - 1. Start the ThinkPad Setup program.
-See "Using the ThinkPad Setup program" on page 63. - 2.
-Select Startup \rightarrow Network Boot.
+See "Using the ThinkPad Setup program" on page 91. - Select Startup → Network Boot.
 The boot device list is displayed. - 3.
 Select a boot device to make it as the top boot priority. - 4.
-Press the F10 key to save and exit.
+Press F10 to save and exit.

-Note: You can press the F9 key to restore to the factory default settings.
+Note: You can press F9 to restore to the factory default settings.